 GSTR 2A contains the following details:

-Why is timely reconciliation of GSTR 2A important?
+What is the importance of timely reconciliation of GSTR 2A?

 Reconciling GSTR 2A with GSTR 3B allows businesses to verify the accuracy of their tax credit claims.
 Failing to reconcile GSTR 2A on time can lead to incorrect tax credit claims and penalties.